A few weeks ago I was a lucky, lucky girl and was given a tour of Debra Lee Baldwin’s garden.

 So, while I assumed her garden would be fabulous, I wasn’t prepared for just how fabulous it was!

 Nestled in a Southern California canyon, Debra’s garden is clearly her playground.
 Woven throughout are cactus, succulents, and native plants combined with whimsical statues, pots, and artwork from her son’s childhood.

 This is not a typical showcase garden, but rather a peek into Debra’s private world.

-However, it’s not a mish-mash of plants and knick-knacks either.
-Natural pathways meander through the different areas of the garden; some may lead up the hill, some may lead down towards the tomatoes, all designed to encourage the visitor to leisurely enjoy the garden.
+Simple pathways meander through different areas of the garden; some leading up the hill, some down towards the tomatoes, all designed to encourage leisurely strolling.

-And of course, what surrounds each planting is tended to with just as much detail, never left bare.
-Examples of toppings I saw were decorative gravel, shells or glass – all in complementary colors, sizes, and shapes.
+And of course, the toppings that finish off her creations are tended to with just as much detail.
+Examples of toppings I saw were decorative gravel, shells, and glass – all in complementary colors, sizes, and shapes.
 Wouldn’t it be so much fun potting up a succulent container at Debra’s work station?

 Amazing, isn’t she?